TimD1/SudokuSolver/README.md

 ```

-The program **"sudoku.cpp"** will solve the given sudoku puzzle, using various techniques.
-The minimum number of hints that a solveable sudoku board may begin with is 17, and this program has no trouble solving those boards in significantly under a second.
+The program **"sudoku.cpp"** will solve any given sudoku puzzle by using various techniques.
+The runtime of the program varies greatly, ranging from under a millisecond for the easiest of puzzles to several hundredths of a second for the most challenging puzzles, as seen in the example below.
+For puzzles of lesser and moderate difficulty, the program almost never makes any guesses, and can solve the puzzle directly.
+As can be seen in the example, however, there remain situations in which the program is unable to proceed without making several guesses.

-Once the program has determined the solution, it will report both the initial board and the final board as follows:
+Once the program has determined the solution, it will report both the initial board and the final board as follows, along with the execution time and guesses made:

 ```
 Initial Board: